dcinzona/sf_loganalyzer/README.md

 4. D3 or similar interactive html output
 5. Convert to installable package
 6. Test on Windows (currently tested on Mac OS)
+7. (MM) Create an Object focused visualization graph (where you see object by object what gets called)

 _Additional Resources_